Involuntary Terminations: Ohio

 - Ohio has several statutes prohibiting retaliatory or discriminatory discharge by employers.
 See Anti-Retaliation and Anti-Discrimination Legislation.

-- Ohio law requires employers who lay off 50 or more employees in a seven-day period to notify the Ohio Department of Job and Family Services at least three days prior to the lay-off.
+- Ohio law requires employers that lay off 50 or more employees in a seven-day period to notify the Ohio Department of Job and Family Services at least three days prior to the layoff.
 See Layoffs, Reductions in Force and Plant Closings.

 - Some Ohio employees may claim constructive discharge in certain situations, but such claims must be tied to other required claims to be valid in the state.
 See Constructive Discharge Claims.